DanThePutzer/sort-plusplus/README.md

 - **MergeSort**
 - **BubbleSort**

-All are working inplace without auxiliary arrays.
+All are working in-place without auxiliary arrays.

 ## Installation

-This code is being developed in Visual Studio Community 2019 and, therefore has a project structure with files specific to Visual Studio.
+This code is being developed in Visual Studio Community 2019 and, therefore, has a project structure with files specific to Visual Studio.
 The raw C++ code can be found in the **/src** directory, so feel free to use your IDE of choice.
-As the purpose of this little exercise is to write some simple algorithms from scratch, there are no dependencies you need to install.
+As the purpose of this little exercise is to write some simple algorithms from scratch, there are no third-party dependencies.

-## Usage

-To be able to run the code, you'll need to compile it yourself.
-This should be fairly easy in any IDE.

 &nbsp;